DreamWaQ: Learning Robust Quadrupedal Locomotion With Implicit Terrain Imagination via Deep Reinforcement Learning: Experiments

 The robot was challenged in unstructured natural tracks with various slopes in this course.
 The robot also encountered thick vegetation that trapped the robot's legs.
 However, the robot successfully adapted its speed by increasing joint power to overcome the trap.

 The most challenging part of this course is walking through stairs and deformable slopes.
 Thanks to the robustness of the policy and accurate estimation of DreamWaQ, the robot could safely walk through the stairs and slopes.
 We conducted the experiments not only in dry but also in wet terrain conditions after rainfall.
 While walking down the stairs, the robot faced slippery stairs.
 Moreover, the robot's feet stepped deeper to the ground on the slopes because of the mud.
-Nevertheless, our robot, controlled by DreamWaQ's policy, walked through the wet terrain without any problems, as shown in the videos\textsuperscript{\ref{note1}}.
+Nevertheless, our robot, controlled by DreamWaQ, walked through the wet terrain without any difficulties\textsuperscript{\ref{note1}}.